-Historically and culturally Perth and Kinross is the beating heart of Scotland.
-Set in some of the most beautiful countryside in the world and linked by the River Tay, River Earn, River Almond and River Isla.
+Historically and culturally Perth and Kinross is the beating heart of Scotland, set in some of the most beautiful countryside in the world and linked by the Rivers: Tay, Earn, Almond, Garry, Isla.
 Ancient drove roads and the Wade Roads, built after the Jacobite Risings of the early 18th century, criss-cross the land, which is also rich in over 800 Scheduled Ancient Monuments and archaeological sites.
 The area spanning Forteviot, to the east of Perth, was known as the 'Cradle of Scotland' - the place where the Picts, Gaels and Scots came together in the time after the Romans left, to create the Kingdom of Alba.

-Perth and Kinross is the fourth largest local authority area in Scotland, geographically.
-Our total population of 151,000 is scattered across an area of over 2000 square miles, a mix of urban and rural areas.
+Geographically Perth and Kinross is the fourth largest local authority area in Scotland.
+Our total population of 155,000 is scattered across an area of over 2000 square miles, a mix of urban and rural areas.
 This brings challenges of how to support and foster creativity in the rural areas, where over two thirds of people live, while still developing Perth city centre as an economic hub for the wellbeing of Perth and Kinross as a whole.
 The Covid pandemic highlighted some of these challenges, but also brought new ways of making and accessing culture too.

 Perth & Kinross Council has been the local authority since 1996.
-In 2012 Perth re-gained City Status and became Scotland's seventh city.
+In 2012 Perth regained City Status and was Scotland's seventh city.
 Perth College is part of the University of the Highlands and Islands (UHI), with 650 culture and creative industry students.